fathi99/Fathi_portfolio/README.md

 * To let the film director to consider their action or idea in making the movies.

 ## Exploratory Data Analysis (EDA)
+We looked at the data and came up with this dashboard as it based on our stakeholders to maximize the data and easy to understand for their own benefits.
+Below are the several graphs and table that we transform it in dashboard for easy understanding.

 ![](https://github.com/fathi99/Fathi_portfolio/blob/main/images/dashboard.JPG)

+#### 1) Top Rated Movie From Top 5 Genre per Year (1995-2018) [Stacked Bar Graph]

+#### 2) Percentage of Genre From 1995 to 2018 [Donut Graph]

+#### 3) Top Rating Animation Movie [Table]

+#### 4) Most Frequent Word Used in Movie Title [Bar Graph]
+Attribute used: title; For this bar graph we are exploring which

 ## Descriptive (K-Means)